openservicemesh/osm/docs/content/docs/install/manual_demo/_index.md

 We will now demonstrate how to balance traffic between two Kubernetes services, commonly known as a traffic split.
 We will be splitting the traffic directed to the root `bookstore` service between the backends `bookstore-v1` service and `bookstore-v2` service.

+_Note:_ The root Kubernetes service should not have any label selectors defined that match a/any pod on the mesh.
+This may lead to unintended behavior.

 #### Split Traffic to v2 of Bookstore

 Deploy an SMI TrafficTarget policy to allow `bookbuyer` and `bookthief` to access the `bookstore-v2` service: